Why Does the Sabbath Begin and End at Sundown?

 Even today, Jews begin the Sabbath and all feasts in the evening

-Much of the Bible was written by Jews and in the Jewish culture.
-And even today, Jewish cultural traditions are deeply rooted in biblical practices.
+Much of the Bible is in the context of Jewish culture.
+And even today, these cultural traditions are deeply rooted in biblical practices, including the start of the Sabbath and other feasts in the evening rather than in the morning.

 The Jews observe Sabbath from evening to evening